 Treating Hypnagogic Jerks

-There are ways to reduce hypnic jerks, including reducing consumption of stimulants such as nicotine or caffeine, avoiding physical exertion before sleep, and consuming sufficient magnesium.
+There are ways to reduce hypnic jerks, including reducing the consumption of stimulants such as nicotine or caffeine, avoiding physical exertion before sleep, and consuming sufficient magnesium.
 Some medications can also help to reduce or eliminate the hypnic jerks.

 Treating Anxiety and Panic Disorders